-The graph shows historical and projected (to 2020) employment levels (thousands) for this occupation.
-Source: ABS Labour Force Survey, Department of Employment trend data to November 2015 and Department of Employment projections to 2020.
+Source: ABS Labour Force Survey, Department of Jobs and small business trend data to May 2018 and Department of Employment projections to 2023.

 It’s great news for this profession.
-According to the Department of Employment, up until 2019 the number of job openings for Dental Assistants will be between 10,001 and 25,000.
+According to the Department of Jobs, up until 2023 the number of job openings for Dental Assistants will be around 28,400.

 Job openings occur due to employment growth and job turnover, for example workers leaving this occupation.

 This is a popular career choice.
-Employment for people in this profession remained relatively steady for the last 10 years.
-Looking forward, employment for Dental Assistants to November 2020 is expected to grow moderately.
-This is a medium sized occupation with 18,400 at the last census, suggesting that opportunities may be limited in some regions.
+Looking forward, employment for Dental Assistants to 2023 is expected to grow moderately.
+This is a medium sized occupation with 26,600 at the 2018 census.

-A full-time Dental Assistant will earn $846 per week before tax while a part-time worker will earn an average of $705.
+A full-time Dental Assistant will earn $1116 per week before tax and around $58032 annually.

-According to Payscale.com, a Mid-Career Assistant earns an average wage of AU$24.13 per hour which translates to between $41,818 and $58,473 per annum.
-Please note: For roles in Dental Assistance, rates of pay will vary depending on the type of business and the type of environment.
+Please note: For roles in Dental Assistance, rates of pay will vary depending on the skills and experience of the worker and the demands of the role.

 There may also be casual and contractor roles within this profession meaning that a certified worker in this profession will have many career options for weekly hours worked.

-The most popular age bracket for people in this profession is between 20 and 44 years old, with around 70% of workers.
-Just over 20% of workers are aged between 45 and 54 and 4.6% of workers are below the age of 20.
-The median age of this profession is 31.
+The most popular age bracket for people in this profession is between 25 to 35 years old, with around 32.3% of workers.
+Just over 14.6% of workers are aged between 45 to 54 and 20.5% of workers are aged in between 20 to 24.
+The median age of this profession is 30.

 According to the Australian Dental Board the types of roles within this profession are Dental Hygienist, Dental Prosthetist, Dental Therapist, Oral Health Therapist and Dentist.
 The majority of workers work in New South Wales.

 Australian dentistry is at the forefront of the world.
-According to the Australian Dental Association, a recent move has been made that might potentially reduce the need for surgery or antibiotics for people suffering from severe gum disease.
-Recently, scientists based at Melbourne University's Oral Health CRC have developed a vaccine that works to prevent and reduce periodontitis, a world first initiative.
+According to the Australian Dental Association, progress has been made that reduces the need for surgery or antibiotics for people suffering from severe gum disease.
+Scientists based at Melbourne University's Oral Health CRC have developed a vaccine that works to prevent and reduce periodontitis, a world first initiative.

 This nationally recognised qualification equips you with the knowledge and skills to efficiently support a dentist, dental hygienist or dental therapist during healthcare procedures, maintain high standards of infection control and assist with practice administration.
 Your studies will include cleaning and sterilising as well as helpful administrative skills.